elfbread/nihonken/README.md

 This project includes data (description).
 The project does the following: scrapes the web to pull in data table of Japanese prefectures; modifies and drops columns from the scraped data; uses a (something) to assign values to a new column (visit history); exports the final table to .csv for ease of import into Tableau.

 After the data is scraped, cleaned and exported, the dataset is imported into Tableau Public.
-The final project is available at [NAME] (link).
+The final project is available [here] (https://public.tableau.com/app/profile/elfbread/viz/VisitedPrefecturesofJapan/Sheet2).

 ## Start-up instructions